Exercise Classifications

 Isolation exercises will only move a single joint and are generally used to target one muscle apart from others that perform similar actions.
 For example, a squat will effectively train both the quadriceps group and the gluteal muscles (namely, the gluteus maximus).

 To narrow the focus down to a single target muscle group, the quadriceps, the leg extension exercise can be used.
 The leg extension is an isolation exercise—only moving the knee joint—and will eliminate the glute muscles from the exercise.
-Similar to the mention above, to maximize growth potential, your routines should likely include both compound and isolation exercises, when possible.
+Similar to the mention above, to really develop the muscle fully, your routines should likely include both compound and isolation exercises, when possible.

 Exercise performance